 - check for typographical errors

 - check whether tutorials and special instructions are easy to follow

 - make sure all materials and notions are listed

 Contact me using the form below and I’ll get right back to you.
 We’ll determine the scope of the work you need done and a timeline.
 I’ll send you my client agreement, written in plain English and outlining the details of what we’ve discussed for your project.
 You will sign and return the contract and a deposit for half of the fee.

-You will then email me the pattern files in LibreOffice, Word, or PDF format, as well as all charts, schematics, and your style sheet, if you have one.
+You will then email me the pattern files in document format (LibreOffice or Word), as well as all charts, schematics, and your style sheet, if you have one.
 I’ll make my edits with track changes on or in comments and send back the files to you.
 If needed, you’ll make changes and send the file back to me.
 We’ll keep doing the edit this way until you’re satisfied with the final result.
 I’ll then send you an invoice for the second half of the bill.

 Pattern schematic creation

 Pattern schematics give details at a glance for your patterns.
 I can create schematics for crocheting, knitting, or sewing patterns, in both imperial and metric measurements.
 You’ll receive a scalable vector graphic file that can be easily imported and resized without losing resolution.